 |Cough||1.4 %||0.3 %|

-In addition to the adverse reactions reported above in clinical trials involving the Asacol HD tablet, the adverse events listed below have been reported in controlled clinical trials, open label studies, literature reports, or foreign and domestic marketing experience with Asacol 400 mg tablets or other products that contain or are metabolized to mesalamine.
+In addition to the adverse reactions reported above in clinical trials involving the Asacol HD tablet, the adverse events listed below have been reported in postmarketing experience with other mesalamine-containing products or products that are metabolized to mesalamine.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Cardiovascular: Pericarditis (rare) and myocarditis (rare) [see Warnings and Precautions (5.3)], pericardial effusion, vasodilation, migraine.

 Gastrointestinal: Dry mouth, stomatitis, oral ulcers, anorexia, increased appetite, eructation, pancreatitis, cholecystitis, gastritis, gastroenteritis, gastrointestinal bleeding, perforated peptic ulcer (rare), constipation, hemorrhoids, rectal hemorrhage, bloody diarrhea, tenesmus, stool abnormality.

 Hepatic: There have been rare reports of hepatotoxicity, including jaundice, cholestatic jaundice, hepatitis, and possible hepatocellular damage including liver necrosis and liver failure.
 Some of these cases were fatal.
 Asymptomatic elevations of liver enzymes which usually resolve during continued use or with discontinuation of the drug have also been reported.
 One case of Kawasaki - like syndrome, that included changes in liver enzymes, was also reported [see Warnings and Precautions (5.4)].

 Hematologic: Agranulocytosis (rare), aplastic anemia (rare), anemia, thrombocytopenia, leukopenia, eosinophilia, lymphadenopathy.